“There is no short cut to achievement. Life requires thorough preparation – veneer isn’t worth anything.” George Washington Carver

 Are your daily actions bringing you closer to your goals?
 If not, do not expect the things in your life you need and want changed, to change.

-It feels comforting to hear motivational speakers tell us how to achieve the goals to make our lives prosperous.
+It feels comforting to hear motivational speakers tell us how to achieve goals to make our lives prosperous.
 It’s very inspiring to read books and articles on how to overcome the challenges in life to achieve your desired goals.

 No more New Year’s resolutions